Penn-Computer-Science/project-3-data-analysis-aluebke098-lab/AL.md

 ## Reflection
 Answer briefly:
-- What went well in your project? mostly everything
+- What went well in your project?
+Mostly everything
-- What was the most challenging part? um probably finding questions, although I don't really think that these ones are that good.
+- What was the most challenging part?
+Um probably finding questions, although I don't really think that these ones are that good.
-- If you had more time, what would you do differently? not sure, maybe make the graphs look a bit prettier?
+- If you had more time, what would you do differently?
+Not sure, maybe make the graphs look a bit prettier?
+Make more graphs or try to get more real responses perhaps.

 ---